Accessibility apps: Discriminative aspects of technology

 New technology is becoming a part of everyday life whether it is shopping, transport, or accessing government services.
 For this reason, it is important that all groups of society have equal access to technology.
-Technology can discriminate against elderly people.
+Some studies suggest that technology may be less accessible to elderly individuals.
 For example, older people may have difficulty accessing online government services or could be at risk of personal health data being exploited.
 Children and young people can also be discriminated against by technology through the use of social platforms.
 People with disability are a group that are especially exposed to the discriminating aspects of technology.
-Currently, people with disability experience a lower digital inclusion rate which means they are unable to access the same amount of digital platforms as those who do not have disability.
+Currently, people with disabilities tend to have lower digital inclusion rates, which can limit their access to certain digital platforms.
 Concerns remain surrounding affordability, lack of access to equipment, lack of awareness surrounding disability-specific options, insufficient touchscreen technology for people who have vision impairments, and that inaccessible communication technologies can impose employment discrimination on those with disability.

 There are several frameworks and models in place on a global perspective to protect people with disability from discrimination aspects of technology.
 For example, in Australia, The Convention on the Rights of Persons with Disabilities (CRPD) expects that all private sector companies and government bodies release information that is accessible to all groups of society.
 The Australian Government is required to test the experience of users with disability of its services to ensure that information is accessible.
 In comparison, the US is known to have one of the most comprehensive legal frameworks to ensure online equality.
 However, this set of laws are not properly enforced and thus people with disability still lack equal online access.

-Apps need to be designed with 'universality' and 'inclusivity' in mind.
-App developers need to create apps that are accessible and inclusive to all groups of people including those with disability and specialised needs.